eaobservatory/hedwig/doc/admin/moc.rst

 targets for intersections with pre-defined areas of the sky.
 These areas are specified by uploading MOC files (in FITS format).

+The sky coverage areas are managed from within the tool itself: to start the process, open the "Clash Tool" from the facility home page.
+Until some coverage areas have been defined, you will not be able to view the tool without administrative access.
-To start the process, select "Clash tool coverage" from the facility administrative menu and then click "New coverage map".
+Follow the "Manage sky coverage" link and then click "New coverage map".
 You can then enter the name and a description as well as selecting the file to upload.
 The name will be displayed